sujayvemuri/Pro_Kabaddi_Prediction/README.md

 Step1: Scrap data from Prokabaddi website

-Step2: Data was highly imbalanced so we use SMOTE(Synthetic modeling over sampling) technique to balance the dataframe.
+Step2: Data was highly imbalanced so we use SMOTE(Synthetic minority over sampling) technique to balance the dataframe.

 Step3: Here we use XGBoost to train and get high accuracy of our model